 The Spiti valley is visual eye candy.
 Lofty mountains, snow capped peaks, amazing vistas at each turn.
 There is probably nothing that compares to it in amazing-ness.
 Ladakh really needs no introduction whatsoever.
 Lofty mountains, snow capped peaks and amazingly blue lakes dot the high mountainous region of Ladakh.

-This trip takes you to Shimla, which was the winter capital of the British Empire during thir o.
+This trip takes you from Shimla, which was the summer capital of the British Empire.
 From Shimla the safari follows the beautiful mountain road to Kinnaur.
 From Kinnaur you enter the very remote, dry and mostly barren valley of Spiti which has the Tabo, Ki and Dankar monasteries.
-You cross the KunZum La (15,155ft) into Lahaul and then take the Manali – Leh road that passes over Baralacha La (16,260ft) and Tanglang La (17,850ft) – the third highest pass in the world – into Leh, where you visit Shey, Thiksey and Hemis Gompas and the Tibetan bazaar.
+You cross the KunZum La (15,155ft) into Lahaul and then take the road to Ladakh.
+You will visit the famous Shey, Thiksey and Hemis monasteries.